roguetitan1703/substack-scraper-aws/README.md

 5. Select **Schedule expression** and provide a cron expression (e.g., `cron(0 12 * * ? *)` for a daily run at 12:00 PM UTC).
 6. Click **Add**.

-Scheduled runs will use the jobs defined in the `config.json` file.
+Scheduled runs use the jobs defined in the `config.json` file.

 ---

 ## Webhook Payload Structure

 Your webhook endpoint will receive a `POST` request with a JSON body structured as follows.
-The top-level `results` key contains an array where each item corresponds to a job that was run.

 ```json
 {